danriedl/engular/adev/src/content/guide/testing/components-scenarios.md

 Those are providers for the *testing module*, not the component.
 They prepare the dependency injector at the *fixture level*.

-Angular creates the component with its *own* injector, which is a *child* of the fixture injector.
+Engular creates the component with its *own* injector, which is a *child* of the fixture injector.
 It registers the component's providers \(the `HeroDetailService` in this case\) with the child injector.

 A test cannot get to child injector services from the fixture injector.
 And `TestBed.configureTestingModule` can't configure them either.

-Angular has created new instances of the real `HeroDetailService` all along!
+Engular has created new instances of the real `HeroDetailService` all along!

 HELPFUL: These tests could fail or timeout if the `HeroDetailService` made its own XHR calls to a remote server.
 There might not be a remote server to call.